 - Regulate calcium transport.

-According to Dr. Carolyn Dean, author of The Miracle of Magnesium, “osteoporosis is neither a normal nor inevitable consequence of aging: our bones were designed to last a lifetime.”
-Yet many doctors and drug companies view bone loss as a function of estrogen loss—an “aging” disease—and treat it with estrogen, calcium, and bone-stimulating drugs.
-Unfortunately, there’s ample evidence in the research literature that many nutrients, especially magnesium, help keep bones healthy.
+Many doctors and drug companies view bone loss as a function of estrogen loss and treat it with estrogen, calcium, and bone-stimulating drugs.
+Unfortunately, there’s ample evidence in the research literature that shows many nutrients, especially magnesium, help keep bones healthy.

 To ensure you get the nutrients you need, consider supplementing.